-Announcing our First Pick CSA Program for the Hazeltons & Smithers!
+our First Pick CSA program

 What is a CSA?
-Standing for Community Supported Agriculture, a CSA is a mutually beneficial commitment between customer and farmer, where the farmer commits to growing a weekly share of vegetables for a customer that has committed to purchase upfront, simple as that.
+Standing for Community Supported Agriculture, a CSA is a mutually beneficial commitment between customer and farmer, where the farmer commits to growing a weekly share of vegetables for a customer who has committed to purchase upfront, simple as that.

 What’s the benefit to the shareholder?
 CSA shareholders receive first pick!
 Never miss out on those first harvests of spinach or broccoli that disappear so quickly at the farmers’ market, our best crops each week will be freshly harvested and selected for you in your share.
 At pickup your share is already packed and paid for, just grab and go!